 If you are found to have a controlled substance in your system while operating a vehicle, you can be charged with a misdemeanor DUI under the highest level of a three-tier system – the harshest penalties under the law.

 In addition, penalties increase within each tier for repeat offenders.

-There are many ways to defend a DUI charge in PA and the experienced criminal lawyers at SMA Law Group can help determine your best options, based on your individual circumstances.
+There are many ways to defend a DUI charge in PA, and the experienced criminal lawyers at SMT Legal can help determine your best options based on your individual circumstances.